Web Interface Guide

 is given the angular size will be the same in both width and height.

-- Note that the default size for an image is the number of pixels times the intrinsic
+- Note that the default size for an image is the number of pixels times the internal

 pixel size of an image.